-Note 1: The decrease in defaulted loans and debt securities, as compared with the previous reporting period, is mainly attributable to the decrease in new impaired advances to corporate customers during the reporting period.
+Note 1: The increase in defaulted loans and debt securities is mainly attributable to the increase in corporate loans past due for more than 90 days.

 Note 2: Amounts written off represents loans to customers charged off during the current reporting period.